Saturday, November 4, 2017

 Deuteronomy 13 is particularly ironic in the context of Christian fundamentalists.
 For these Christians, who believe in the literal truth of the Bible as the word of God, must honor this passage; but for the ancient Hebrew who first recorded this passage, these Christians worshiping Jesus Christ would surely be among those deserving of death.
 I wonder how fundamentalists interpret and rationalize that passage.

-Numbers 31,Versus 15 - 18
+Numbers 31:Verses 15 - 18

 "15 Moses said to them, “Have you allowed all the women to live?
 16 These women here, on Balaam’s advice, made the Israelites act treacherously against the Lord in the affair of Peor, so that the plague came among the congregation of the Lord.
 17 Now therefore, kill every male among the little ones, and kill every woman who has known a man by sleeping with him.
 18 But all the young girls who have not known a man by sleeping with him, keep alive for yourselves."

-The reason for the execution of woman who are not virgins may be understood in verse 16; it is possible that the rape of captive women introduced sexually transmitted disease to the Israelites.
+The reason for the execution of women who are not virgins may be understood in verse 16; it is possible that the rape of captive women introduced sexually transmitted disease to the Israelites.
 Concern for plague may have also influenced the ritual treatment of plunder.
 In Numbers 31, plunder taken in the course of genocidal warfare must be purified by fire or water before use by Israelites.

 The specifics of the genocidal commandments differ from book to book.
 Deuteronomy 20 distinguishes between warfare in lands far away and warfare against neighboring tribes.

-Deuteronomy 20, Versus 13 - 15
+Deuteronomy 20: Verses 13 - 15

 "13 and when the Lord your God gives it into your hand, you shall put all its males to the sword.
 14 You may, however, take as your plunder the women, the children, livestock, and everything else in the town, all its spoil.
 You may enjoy the spoil of your enemies, which the Lord your God has given you.
 15 Thus you shall treat all the towns that are very far from you, which are not towns of these nations here."

-Deuteronomy 20, Versus 16 - 17
+Deuteronomy 20: Verses 16 - 17

 "16 But as for the towns of these peoples that the Lord your God is giving you as an inheritance, you must not let anything that breathes remain alive.
 17 Indeed, you shall annihilate them—the Hittites and the Amorites, the Canaanites and the Perizzites, the Hivites and the Jebusites—just as the Lord your God has commanded."